-- The requirements of prevailing wage for grant-funded projects that include construction work of \$25,000 or more, per Minnesota Statutes Section 177.41 through 177.44.
-These rules require that the wages of laborers and workers should be comparable to wages paid for similar work in the community as a whole. - The requirements of the agency's prevailing wage board policy as stated in the grant agreement.
+• The requirements of prevailing wage for grant-funded projects that include construction work of \$25,000 or more, per Minnesota Statutes Section 177.41 through 177.44.
+These rules require that the wages of laborers and workers should be comparable to wages paid for similar work in the community as a whole.